-SPECIAL NOTE: Carrie Vollmer-Sanders was recently honored by President Obama for her work with farmers to reduce agricultural runoff into Lake Erie.
+SPECIAL NOTE: In 2014, Carrie Vollmer-Sanders was honored by President Obama for her work with farmers to reduce agricultural runoff into Lake Erie.
 Read a Q&A with Carrie.

 Carrie Vollmer-Sanders is the Director of the Western Lake Erie Basin Project for The Nature Conservancy.
 Carrie leads the Conservancy’s efforts to promote a healthy Lake Erie by working with farmers, agribusinesses, researchers, government agencies, and conservation groups to improve nutrient management and drainage practices.